rafaelbriet/deadend/README.md

 E - Attack (Press in sequence for the combo)
 Space - Jump

+# Play

+You can play the game in your browser [here](https://rafaelbriet.itch.io/dead-end)

 # About the game

 This is a small game I made during the last week of 2022 in my free time as a way to learn the Godot Game Engine.